VictorSquidWei/MNIST-SGDClassifier-Binary-Classification/README.md

 Employed K-Fold Cross-Validation to ensure that our model's performance is not dependent on the way we split the data.
 This method provides a more robust measure of the model's predictive power.

 ***

+## Usage
+- Clone this repository
+- Open the `MNISTProject.ipynb` notebook
+- See appendix for required packages
+- Run the notebook cells